An EFT origin of Secluded Dark Matter: Results

 As for the larger set of points with lower values of $\lambda_2$ for which observed DM relic abundance is achieved via freeze-in, the following patterns cannot be missed. \begin{itemize} \item For any given value of $m_\chi$, as $\lambda_2$ increases, $C_\tau$ is found to decrease.
 This is because with increasing $\lambda_2$, the annihilation rate of $\xi$ increases (via $\bar{\xi} \xi \to \bar{\chi} \chi$) and consequently, we end up with an over-abundant DM.
-Hence, to obtain the DM relic abundance in the right ballpark, one requires a lowering of $C_\tau$ so that the number density of $\xi$ that was initially produced from the VS (via the generic process SM SM $\to$ SM $\xi$, see Eqs.~\ref{eq:charged_higgs_process} and \ref{eq:neutral_higgs_process}) gets reduced.
+Hence, to obtain the DM relic abundance within the experimentally observed range, a lowering of $C_\tau$ so that the number density of $\xi$ initially produced from the VS (via the generic process SM SM $\to$ SM $\xi$, see Eqs.~\ref{eq:charged_higgs_process} and \ref{eq:neutral_higgs_process}) is reduced.
 However, lowering of $C_\tau$ is soon confronted by the requirement of a successful BBN.
 This is reflected by the absence of any viable point beyond a certain value of $\lambda_2$ depending on the value of $m_\chi$.
-Conversely, one cannot go down indefinitely with $\lambda_2$ as that would make the DM under-abundant via freeze-in.
+Conversely, $\lambda_2$ can not indefinitely decrease as that would make the DM underabundant via freeze-in.
 To compensate for this, one could instead increase $C_\tau$.
 However, this would soon restore the thermal equilibrium between the VS and the DS (see section~\ref{Thermal_equilibrium_region}) thus spoiling the very basic requirement for such a secluded scenario to work. \item For any given $\lambda_2$, as $m_\chi$ ($m_\xi$) increases, $C_\tau$ is found to decrease, as can be gleaned from the color palette.
 This is because, with increasing $m_\chi$, the reaction rate of the process $\bar{\xi} \xi \to \bar{\chi} \chi$ that controls the freeze-in mechanism gets enhanced (as it is driven by a four-fermion operator which makes $\langle \sigma v \rangle$ vary like $m_\chi^2$) thus resulting in an over-abundant DM.
 A smaller $C_\tau$ could bring down the abundance to its observed value by lowering $n_\xi$.
 The plot, however, displays a clear trend that a further increase in $m_\chi$ would soon attract the perturbative bound on $\lambda_2$ for its larger values. \end{itemize} The discussions above reveal that, in the case under consideration, the freeze-out mechanism that results in the right amount of DM relic requires a relatively large $\lambda_2 ({\cal O}(10^{-7} \, \textrm{GeV$^{-2}$}))$.
 Its viability, however, is somewhat strained due to looming constraints from the theory (perturbativity of $\lambda_2$) and the Fermi-LAT experiment.
-The discussions also shed light on how intimately the observed DM abundance achieved via the freeze-in mechanism is connected to the production of $\xi$ from the SM bath at early Universe and its annihilation rate.
-However, the resulting gamma ray signature seems to be far below the sensitivity of the Fermi-LAT experiment.
+The discussions also shed light on how intimately the observed DM abundance achieved via the freeze-in mechanism is connected to the production of $\xi$ from the SM bath at the early Universe and its annihilation rate.